SPLED461:

 social differences

-deficits in joint attention, deficits in theory of mind, lack of eye contact
+deficits in joint attention, challenges in theory of mind or with double empathy, lack of eye contact

 Learning Challenges Associated with ASD